-PUBLICATIONS AND FILM: MEDIA AND DESTINY, COSMIC MEDIA
+BOOKS AND FILM: COSMIC MEDIA

 Various publications also helped inpire the founding of the Center.
 Though Barry had yet to coin the term "cosmic media theory," most of his academic publications and experimental projects since 2006 have directly involved issues central to destiny, technology, and cosmic media theory.
 These include:

 • Media Environments, 2nd Edition (San Diego: Cognella Publishing, 2014).
 This highly innovative text anthology is based on a simple concept: combine movies with texts to critique media and society in the 21st century.
 Using film as a gateway to critical readings, students learn to think creatively and critically about media, society, technology, popular culture, and human destiny.

 The anthology features contributions from Stephen Hawking, Jean Baudrillard, Naomi Wolf, Neil Postman, Rebecca MacKinnon, Kalle Lasn, Julian Assange, Jan Fernback, Angela Cirucci, Neil deGrasse Tyson, Brian Cox, Carl Sagan, Alice Marwick, and many others.
 The first edition was published in 2010.

 • The End of the World — Again.
 This is the first official book publication of the Center for Media and Destiny, 2012.